 We will be happy to help you meet the requirements of the GDPR legislation.
 This is why we have made a processing agreement available for all our customers.
 In this agreement, Devstars is the data processor and you are the data controller.

 This agreement is not effective by default but requires your express approval.
 You can give your approval via email to firstname.lastname@example.org.
 If one of your colleagues has already approved the agreement, your approval will not be required anymore.

 Feel free to take a good look at the contents of our processing agreement.
 If you have any questions, contact your account manager or mail us at email@example.com

-This Data Processing Agreement is an appendix to the agreement concluded between Devstars Limited, whose registered office is situated in Chobham and which is registered with the Chamber of Commerce under number 06552505 (the “Processor”), and the other party to the agreement (the “Controller”) in the context of hosting of the Controller’s websites, cloud storage of the Controller’s data, and associated online services, plus those purposes that may reasonably be deemed to relate thereto or that are determined by further agreement (“the Purposes”).
+This Data Processing Agreement is an appendix to the agreement concluded between Devstars Limited, whose registered office is situated in Chobham and which is registered with the Chamber of Commerce under number 06552505 (the “Processor”), and the other party to the agreement (the “Controller”) in the context of hosting of the Controller’s websites, cloud storage of the Controller’s data, and associated online services, plus those purposes that may reasonably be deemed to relate thereto or that are determined by a further agreement (“the Purposes”).